 While the NYC subway might be the primary transit system, it’s not the only one in the greater metropolitan area.
 Other train systems operate in the City, which should not be confused with the subway.

 Locals refer to all of these (except the AirTrain) as the “commuter trains.”
-Reason being that they serve those who live outside the City but commute in and out each day working.
+The reason is that they serve those who live outside the City but commute in and out each day working.

 - AirTrain JFK/Newark